Updated: Jul 25, 2021

 Colorism pertains to prejudiced attitudes and discriminatory acts against people based on their skin tone.
 Racism relates to prejudiced attitudes and discriminatory actions against people based on their perceived or actual race.

-It is possible for people of the same race to have different skin tones, while people of other races could have the same skin tone.
+People of the same race can have different skin tones, while people of other races could have the same skin tone.

-In the case of colorism, two people of the same race but utterly different skin tones will be treated differently.
-With racism, two people of varying races but identical skin color will be treated differently.
+In the case of colorism, two people of the same race but utterly different skin tones are treated differently.
+With racism, two people of varying races but identical skin color are treated differently.

 Countless research has shown that across ethnic and racial groups, light-skinned people of color have an advantage over darker-skinned people of color.

-Even when including background variables such as socioeconomic status and parental background, colorism is primarily related to institutional racism across the USA and could not exist without it.
+Even when including background variables such as socioeconomic status and parental dynamics, colorism is primarily related to institutional racism across the USA and could not exist without it.

 Colorism does not just affect the black community but exists and is an issue within all communities of color.

-When colorism is discussed, it is usually referred to as being an issue only within the black community; however, colorism does affect all people of color.
-Furthermore, Colorism is not something that white people experience themselves, but it is something that white people utilize to discriminate against people of color.
+When colorism is discussed, it is often referred to as being an issue only within the black community; however, colorism does affect all people of color.
+Colorism is not something that white people experience themselves, but it is something that white people utilize to discriminate against people of color.

 In mainstream media, colorism is rarely discussed.
-However, when colorism is mentioned, it is in terms of “black-on-black” discrimination.
+However, when colorism is mentioned, it is often in terms of “black-on-black” discrimination.
 This is not the only case of colorism.
-White people discriminate against people of color based on their skin-tone even if someone is not outright saying it.
-For example, not giving proper representation in the entertainment industry or not providing adequate makeup palette options.
+White people discriminate against people of color based on their skin tone, even if someone is not outright saying it.
+For example, the lack of diverse representation in the entertainment industry and adequate makeup palette shades are both examples of colorism in action.

-Colorism, similar to racism, can be combated with the acceptance of all peoples.
+Colorism, similar to racism, can be combated with the conscious recognition of biases that we may have towards lighter skin tones.
 In the case of colorism, we must not judge people of color based on their skin tone’s lightness.

 Combatting colorism may seem simple, but it is not.
 Of course, we should all accept people of any race regardless of their skin tone.
 It seems evident that people should not be judged on their race or skin tone but on their character’s content.
 However, colorism is already integrated within multiple societies all over the world.

 We must not elevate people because they have a lighter skin tone.
 It is important to remember that white people, or people of color with lighter skin tones, can still have negative characters.
-Do not judge a book by its cover.
-Do not judge a person based on the lightness of their skin.
+Judging people based on the color of their skin creates a detriment to people of color as a whole.